Presented at the American Academy of Neurology (AAN) 2024 Annual Meeting April 17, 2024

 Multicenter, US and Europe

-Population Adults with clinically definite or clinically probable amyotrophic lateral sclerosis (ALS) within 24 months of symptom onset.
+Population Adults living with clinically definite or clinically probable amyotrophic lateral sclerosis (ALS) whose symptom onset was within 24 months.

-Outcome Change from baseline in ALS Functional Rating Scale-Revised (ALSFRS-R) total score at 48 weeks.
+Outcome Change from baseline in the Revised Amyotrophic Lateral Sclerosis Functional Rating Scale (ALSFRS-R) total score at week 48.

 Study Limitations